-Blue Ventures’ projects are focused in environmentally and culturally sensitive regions of the world.
-All project visitors are required to be aware that we are privileged guests in our host countries, towns and villages.
-We insist that all team members, acting as ambassadors to Blue Ventures, adapt their behaviour to recognise local cultural sensitivities.
+Blue Ventures’ projects take place in environmentally and culturally sensitive regions of the world.
+All project visitors are thoroughly briefed to be aware that we are privileged guests in our host countries, towns and villages and we provide pre-departure and in-country materials and briefings to ensure that all team members adapt their behaviour to recognise local cultural sensitivities.

 All Blue Ventures personnel are made aware of the effect that their presence and activities have on local habitats.
 We have a responsibility to minimise negative impacts on local environments and communities where we work, as well as to provide tangible benefits to our host communities.